adworse/iguvium/README.md

     -p, --pages     page numbers, comma-separated, no spaces -i, --images    use pictures in pdf (usually a bad idea) -n, --newlines  keep newlines
-    --verbose       verbose output
+    -t, --text      extract full page text instead of tables --verbose       verbose output
 ```

-Given a filename, it generates CSV files for the tables detected
+Given a filename, it generates CSV files for the tables detected or, with `-t` option,
+just page text.
+The latter is useful in case of whitespace-separated fixed-width tables.

 ## Implementation details
 There are usually no actual tables in PDFs, only characters with coordinates,